Pranay-Porwal/Remember-Faces-Game/README.md

 # 🧠 Simon Says Game

 A fun and interactive memory game inspired by the classic "Simon Says"!
-Test your memory by following an ever-growing sequence of colors.
+Test your memory by following an ever-growing sequence of faces.
 Built with HTML, CSS, and JavaScript.

 ---